 In one corner of South Bank, right down by the river, this award-winning, architecturally designed patch of grass is surrounded by excellent all-class restaurants.
 Dine on Italian cuisine at Popolo or Otto, French at Aquitaine, seafood at River Quay Fish and modern Australian with an Indonesian influence at The Jetty.

 Older sibling to South Bank restaurant The Jetty, il Molo at Bulimba is a favourite spot for late breakfasts and long lunches at the end of Oxford St. Drop in for a relaxed vibe and modern Australian menu.
 Keep an eye out for Saturday supercars.

 Catch the CityCat out to Brett’s Wharf stop at Hamilton and wander over to the Portside precinct.
 Here, Lebanese-inspired Byblos is the place to be on Sunday afternoons.
 It serves a modern Lebanese tapas menu.

 Next door to Byblos, Gusto di Gianni is a favourite family Italian bistro.
 Drop in for apperitivo and stay for dinner.
 Be warned, cruise ships often dock at Portside and this can block your views of the river – best check.

-Filling the upper level verandah of the Brisbane Powerhouse, Bar Alto is a classic choice for good Italian by the river.
-Plenty stop in pre or post show for a bowl of pasta and a cheeky red wine.
+Filling the upper-level verandah of the Brisbane Powerhouse, Bar Alto is an excellent choice for good Italian by the river.
+Plenty stop in pre or post-show for a bowl of pasta and a cheeky red wine.

 One of Kangaroo Point’s best-kept secrets, Medley Café & Restaurant fronts the river on the quieter side of the point.
 Pull up a chair on the expansive deck to eat around the world with its exotic lunch menu that includes a Fijian cassava curry, Indonesian bebek betutu, South African lamb sosatie and more.
 Medley is also open for breakfast and dinner.